theundergroundsorcerer/RaylibSwift/Readme.md

 # RaylibSwift

 Experimental bindings for Raylib for modern Swift and recent versions of Raylib.
 At the moment of writing, this is used for personal hobby projects by the author.

-Features will be added when needed.
+## Acknowledgments

+- Special thanks to Ramon Santamaria ([@raysan5](https://github.com/raysan5)), the creator of Raylib, for developing the library that makes game programming more accessible.
+- This project was inspired by and partially mimics the work of [STREGAsGate's Raylib](https://github.com/STREGAsGate/Raylib) for Swift.

+## Design Philosophy and Approach

+This project differs from [STREGAsGate's Raylib](https://github.com/STREGAsGate/Raylib) bindings in the following ways:

+- Up to date - has been tested against recent versions of Swift and Raylib.
+- The API is not a literal translation of C to Swift - functions and types are broken into several namespaces and there are Swift wrappers for native Raylib when I believe it is more convenient.
+- When there is no easy way to map Swift to C (like in logging functions), bridging utilities in C together with Swift wrappers are provided to achieve the same or practically equivalent functionality.
+- An attempt is made to make writing code more "Swift idiomatic."
+- A cheatsheet that translates C Raylib API to RaylibSwift will be provided (once most of raylib functionality has been ported).

 ## Current Status

-- Implemented color macros
-- Works for macOS and requires raylib to be installed with homebrew (however, other system-wide installations might work)
+- **Pre-Alpha Stage**: The project is in very early development.
+Most functionality has not been implemented yet, and the library is not usable for production.
+- **Platform Support**: Currently works only on macOS with raylib installed via Homebrew.
+- **Future Plans**:
+  - Bundle raylib files to make the package self-contained
+  - Add support for Linux and Windows platforms
+  - Note: No mobile platform support is planned at the moment.
+Swift currently lacks stable Android development capabilities, and there is no stable port of Raylib to iOS

 ## Requirements